doujiang-zheng/doujiang-zheng.github.io/_pages/about.md

 News
 ======
+- Jul.
+2025: One paper was accepted by <a href="https://www.sciencedirect.com/journal/neural-networks" target="_blank" style="text-decoration: none">Neural Networks</a>.
 - May.
 2025: One paper was accepted by <a href="https://vldb.org/2025/" target="_blank" style="text-decoration: none">VLDB 2025</a>.
 - Apr.
 2025: Three papers were accepted by <a href="https://2025.ijcai.org/" target="_blank" style="text-decoration: none">IJCAI 2025</a>.
 - Jan.
 2025: One paper was accepted by <a href="https://www.sciencedirect.com/science/article/abs/pii/S0957417425001289" target="_blank" style="text-decoration: none">ESWA</a>.